 CountryMap: Mapping LOAD x,y from MappingTable.txt (ansi, txt, delimiter is ',', embedded labels); Map Country using CountryMap; LOAD Country, City from CountryA.txt (ansi, txt, delimiter is ',', embedded labels); LOAD Country, City from CountryB.txt (ansi, txt, delimiter is ',', embedded labels);

 The mapping statements load in the file MappingTable.txt as a mapping table with the label CountryMap.

 The generic database is a table in which the field names are stored as field values in one column, as the field values are stored in a second.
 These databases are used for the attributes of different objects.
-For example, a generic database contains two objects, a box and a ball.
-It has some attributes such as weight and color, are common for both the objects, other attributes like height, length, width is not so.
+For example, a generic database contains two objects, a box, and a ball.
+It has some attributes such as weight and color, which are common for both the objects, other attributes like height, length, width is not so.
 It doesn’t matter whether a Load or Select statement is used to load the generic database.

 Since many of the attributes are not relevant for a specific object so it is required to store the data giving each attribute a column of its own.
 On the other hand, it looks clumsy displaying it in a way that mixed lengths, weights, and colors.

 Hierarchies are often used to represent things organization dimensions in data.
 These kinds of hierarchies are generally stored in the adjacent node table, in a table where each record correlates to a node and has a field that contains a reference to the parent node.

 Hierarchy (NodeID, ParentNodeID, Title, 'Manager') LOAD NodeID, ParentNodeID,Title FROM 'hierarchy.txt' (txt, codepage is 5212, embedded labels, delimiter is ',', msq);